apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

  - New feature : Kafka specified partition to send
  - New feature : Determine the partition that kafka send message based on the message content
  - New feature : Configure which field is used as the key of the kafka message
+ - New feature : Support extract topic from SeaTunnelRow fields